 1) At first the dog will pant more than usual, become agitated and may seem uncomfortable or distressed.

 2) Panting will become excessive and difficult and drooling may also start.

 3) The dog will struggle to breathe and may appear glassy eyed and have dark red gums.

 4) Body temperature has risen to a point where cell death in the brain results in seizures, coma and ultimately death.
 In these later stages, even with intensive veterinary care, your pet will probably die.

 To deal with the early stages of heatstroke, move the dog to a cooler area and start gently cooling them down.
 Gently cover them with a cold wet tea towel.
 Don't use ice or very cold water.
 This can be a massive shock to the system.
 If you are out and about with your dog on a hot day, take some wet cold towels with you in a cool bag.
 But remember that prevention is better than cure.
 Don't put your dog in situations where heatstroke is likely to occur.

-In warm and hot weather I always walk my dogs in a cool coat.
-They can prevent a dog from becoming overheated on warm walks or during activities and can also help cool down an already overheated animal.
+As mentioned, in warm and hot weather I always walk my dogs in a cool coat.
+They can prevent a dog from becoming overheated on summer walks or during strenuous activities and can also help cool down an already overheated animal.
 Great for use indoors and out.
 It is a summer essential.

 Another highly recommended product for keeping your dog cool is a cool mat.
 We love the Deluxe Dog Cool Mat by imac.
 It offers comfort as well as an amazing cooling effect as your dog chills out.
 With a comfortable inner layer of foam along with the cooling gel, this mat is the best there is.
-Within a few moments of lying on the mat your dog will feel the cooling effects.
+Within a few moments of lying on it your dog will feel the cooling effects.
 It absorbs heat, reducing your dog's body temperature by up to 10°C.